-He is said to have lived in the Ghost Valley 鬼谷 in the region of Yinchuan 潁川 during the Spring and Autumn period 戰國 (5th cent.-221 BCE).
-The Tang period 唐 (618-907) Daoist writer Du Guangting 杜光庭 (Luyiji 錄異記) alleges that his name was Wang Xu 王詡 and that he had lived as an immortal since the times of the Yellow Emperor 黃帝.
-Some philosophers and thinkers of the state of Qi 齊 visited him and are said to have studied under his tutelage, for example, the coalition advisors Su Qin 蘇秦 or Zhang Yi 張儀.
-As a historical person, he seems to have lived during the reign of Duke Ping of Jin 晉平公 (r.
-557-532 BCE, according to the book Xianzhuan shiyi 仙傳拾遺 quoted in the encyclopedia Taiping yulan 太平御覽.
-His personal name was Wang Li 王利, and the Ghost Valley was located in the region of Mt.
+He is said to have lived in the Ghost Valley (Guigu 鬼谷) in the region of Yinchuan 潁川 (today's Yuzhou 禹州, Henan) during the Warring States period 戰國 (5th cent.-221 BCE).
+The Tang-period 唐 (618-907) Daoist writer Du Guangting 杜光庭 (850-933), author of the collection Luyiji 錄異記, alleges that the author was called Wang Xu 王詡 and that he had lived as an "immortal" (xianren 仙人) since the times of the Yellow Emperor 黃帝.
+Some philosophers and thinkers of the regional state of Qi 齊 visited Wang and are said to have studied under his tutelage, for example, the coalition advisors Su Qin 蘇秦 or Zhang Yi 張儀.
+As an historical person, Master Guigu seems to have lived during the reign of Duke Ping 晉平公 (r.
+557-532 BCE of Jin, at least according to a statement in the book Xianzhuan shiyi 仙傳拾遺 that is quoted in the encyclopaedia Taiping yulan 太平御覽.
+The personal name of Master Guigu was thus Wang Li 王利, and the Ghost Valley was located in the region of Mt.
 Qingxi 清溪山.
-Master Guigu was able to solidify the spirit and to preserve the cosmic unity so that he was able to live a life of extreme austerity for hundreds of years.
+Master Guigu was able to "solidify the spirit" and to preserve the cosmic unity so that he was able to live a life of extreme austerity for hundreds of years.
 It is not known what later became of him.

 Recent findings of original writings of the coalition advisors have demonstrated that the book Guiguzi is indeed a forgery of later date, presumably the Southern and Northern Dynasties period 南北朝 (300~600).
-Sometimes the Guiguzi is listed among the military treatises.
+Sometimes, the Guiguzi is listed among the military treatises.

 The chapter Baihe 捭闔 (also written 捭合) "Opening and closing the gate" speaks of the art of political coalitions.
 It is a kind of summary of the political teachings of Master Guigu.
 Political activities were seen as a natural process of opening (summer) and closing (winter).
 According to the actual circumstances, a ruler or a commander has to apply an appropriate strategy.
 The chapter Fanying 反應 "Reciprocal reaction" explains that between humans, conversation and mutual understanding is important for the advancement of each part.
-If the counterpart is speaking, onself is mute and listens in order to profit.
-The result of what one has heard, is to be locked inside the heart by the "inner door bolt" (neijian 內犍), and has to be preserved and profitably used.
-A coalition advisor traveling from state to state has therefore first to look what the person he wants to convince prizes as profitable for himself before adjusting his convincing speech to these wishes.
-Concerning the enemies, an advisor has to "hit the rifts" (dixi 抵巇).
-He has to block what is complete, to fend off what comes from outside, to rest what is gone down, to cover what is in emergence, and to occupy what can otherwise not be dealt with.
-"Letting fly and restrict" (feiqian) is a method of a ruler to gain competent advisors: promote the good and inhibit them from leaving.
-The control of the own inner feelings is important to gain an objective picture.
-Plans have to be carefully considered before "refusing or adopting" them (wuhe 忤合).
-Pros and cons have to be "assessed" (chuai 揣) according to the outer circumstances and following the inner situation.
-Circumstances have to be "fathomed" (mo 摩) and feelings to be "weighed" (quan 權) before plans can be "conceptualised" (mou 謀) and "decisions" be reached (jue 決).
+If the counterpart is speaking, oneself was mute and listened in order to profit.
+The result of what one had heard was to be locked inside the heart by the "inner door bolt" (neijian 內犍), and had to be preserved and profitably used.
+A coalition advisor travelling from state to state had therefore first to look what the person he wanted to convince deemed as profitable for himself before adjusting his convincing speech to these wishes.
+Concerning the enemies, an advisor had to "hit the rifts" (dixi 抵巇).
+He had to block what was complete, to fend off what came from outside, to rest what was gone down, to cover what was in emergence, and to occupy what could otherwise not be dealt with.
+"Letting fly and restrict" (feiqian) was a method of a ruler to gain competent advisors: promote the good and prevent them from leaving.
+The control of the own inner feelings was important to gain an objective picture.
+Plans had to be carefully considered before "refusing or adopting" them (wuhe 忤合).
+Pros and cons had to be "assessed" (chuai 揣) according to the outer circumstances and following the inner situation.
+Circumstances had to be "fathomed" (mo 摩) and feelings to be "weighed" (quan 權) before plans could be "conceptualised" (mou 謀) and "decisions" be reached (jue 決).